gimlet-io/gimlet-documentation/src/pages/blog/options-for-kubernetes-pod-autoscaling.md

 - it exposes the selected metrics to the Kubernetes Custom Metrics API - just like Prometheus Adapter
 - and it creates the Horizontal Pod Autoscaler resource.
 Ultimately this HPA does the scaling.

-Now that you have an overview, let's take a step further and show you can autoscale with KEDA!
+Now that you have an overview, let's take a step further and show how you can autoscale with KEDA!

 ## Autoscaling example based on CPU usage